-The Council runs a Local Petition Scheme which helps neighbourhood action groups to set the agenda for future improvements to local areas.
-Our magazine Dacorum Digest and the Dacorum Borough Council website are the main methods for communicating with the Borough's residents about our roles and responsibilities and our plans for the future.
+The Council's magazine Dacorum Digest and the Dacorum Borough Council website are the main methods for communicating with the Borough's residents about our roles and responsibilities and our plans for the future.
 We have also developed close relationships with local broadcast and newspaper journalists.
 We have social media accounts on Facebook, Twitter and YouTube.
 We also run campaigns on specific issues which make use of community noticeboards and campaign materials in our three Civic reception areas, as well as occasionally making use of radio and newspaper advertising.